paulcpederson/blog/source/articles/css-for-people-who-hate-css/index.md

 }
 ```

-They mean well, but if you have a button in `top-navigation`, they've inadvertently made that button red-on-red which will gain you zero style points.
+They mean well, but if you have a red button in `top-navigation`, they've inadvertently made that button red-on-red which will gain you zero style points.
 Then you're going to have to write more CSS to fix it.
 Instead, I've found it's best to prefix your modifier classes:

 ```css
 .btn {